 A noisy workplace isn’t all that great for your ears (or your concentration, for that matter).
 Even modest noise, when experienced for eight hours a day, can begin to undermine the health of your hearing.
 That’s why it’s pretty smart to start asking questions like, “what level of hearing protection do I need?”

 Many of us probably didn’t even know there were multiple levels of hearing protection.
 But it makes sense when you stop to think about it.
-A jet engine mechanic is going to require a different level of protection than a taxi driver.
-(Or an Uber driver… I’ve got to get with the times.)
+A jet engine mechanic is going to require a different level of protection than a truck driver.

-The basic rule of thumb is that 85 decibels (dB) is the point at which sound can start damaging your ears.
+The basic rule of thumb is that at 85 decibels (dB) sound can start damaging your ears.
 We’re not really used to thinking about sound in decibels (even though that’s, you know, how we measure sound–it’s just not a number we’re used to putting into context).

 Eighty-five decibels is about how loud city traffic is when you’re sitting inside your car.
 No biggie, right?
 Wrong, it’s a big deal.
 At least, it’s a biggie after eight hours or so.
-Because it’s not just the loudness of the noise that you need to be aware of, it’s the duration.
+Because it’s not just the loudness of the noise that you need to be aware of, it’s the duration of exposure.